 Endoscopy Technician Certification, Degree and Training Programs

 Endoscopy technicians assist licensed physicians and nurses with treating patients who have gastrointestinal disorders.
-No schools offer degree programs specifically in the field of endoscopy or gastrointestinal medicine; however, a small handful of schools offer certificate programs that prepare students to work as endoscopy technicians.
-Many aspiring endoscopy technicians enroll in an on-the-job training program at a particular health care facility.
-Others might consider enrolling in an associate's degree program that offers courses in endoscopy, such as an Associate of Science in Surgical Technology.
+No schools offer degree programs specifically in the field of endoscopy or gastrointestinal medicine; however, a handful of schools offer certificate programs that prepare students to work as endoscopy technicians.
+Many aspiring endoscopy technicians enroll in on-the-job training programs at health care facilities.
+Others might consider enrolling in associate's degree programs that offers courses in endoscopy, such as the Associate of Science in Surgical Technology.